-- Scholarships are award for a full academic year – the full award being evenly distributed between fall and spring semesters.
+- Scholarships are awarded for a full academic year – the full award being evenly distributed between the fall and spring semesters.

-- All scholarships require a Letter of Recommendation from an academic resource either at the UA or another academic institution.
+- All scholarships require a Letter of Recommendation from an academic resource either at the UA or another academic institution (including your high school).

 Thank you letters are also required before awards will be distributed.
 These are uploaded through Scholarship Universe.

 Must be a graduate student pursuing a Master of Public Administration in the School of Government and Public Policy, with professional experience in and/or demonstrated commitment to public sector budgeting/economics/ finance.

 Must be a student majoring in Criminal Justice Studies at the end of your junior year and have one of the three highest cumulative grade averages among juniors majoring in Criminal Justice Studies.

 Must be an upper-division or graduate student in the area of criminal justice.
 Involvement in extracurricular activities related to criminal justice will be given preference.